Administrative rules Administrative rules

 (2) State laws regarding possession and discharge of dangerous weapons apply in state park areas open to hunting.

-(1) Cougar may be taken or pursued only during open seasons and using methods prescribed in this rule and the guidebook of the Wildlife Board for taking cougar.
+(1) Cougar may be taken or pursued only during open seasons and using methods prescribed in this Rule R657-11, Taking Furbearer and Trapping, and the guidebook of the Wildlife Board for taking cougar.
 Otherwise, under the Wildlife Resources Code, it is unlawful for any person to pursue, possess, capture, kill, injure, drug, rope, trap, snare or in any way harm or transport cougar.

 (2)(a) A person may not pursue a single cougar in repeated pursuits such that it renders the cougar physically unable to escape.

-(b) After a cougar has been pursued, chased, treed, cornered or held at bay, a person may not, in any manner, restrict or hinder the animal's ability to escape.
+(b) After a cougar has been pursued, chased, treed, cornered or held at bay, a person may not, in any manner, restrict or hinder the animal's ability to escape if the person does not intend to harvest the cougar.

 (c) A person must make reasonable efforts to call dogs off of a cougar that has been cornered or held at bay.